RomanEmreis/volga-docs/docs/getting-started/headers.md

 # Headers

-Volga supports both reading request headers and writing response headers.
+Volga makes it possible to easily manage HTTP headers, both for reading from requests and writing to responses.

+## Reading Request Headers

-If you need to read a request header you can call a `headers()` method that returns a `HashMap` collection of all the request headers:
+To read headers from an incoming request, you can call the `headers()` method, which returns a `HashMap` containing all the headers:
 ```rust
 use volga::{App, AsyncEndpointsMapping, Params, ok};